-The effects that different evolutionary models and the varying metallicity for different SFRs have on the derived parameters have also been discussed.
+The effects that different evolutionary models and possible SFR variations in metallicity have on the derived parameters have also been discussed.
 Updated model isochrones that include stellar rotation, as well as revised existing inputs, result in MS ages that are older than those derived using models that neglect rotation, and yield distance moduli that are slightly lower.
 It was found that whilst the age and reddening are essentially unaffected by variations in the composition, the derived distances are heavily dependent upon the assumed metallicity.
 Thus it is vital to understand the chemical composition of a SFR before attempting to fit for a distance, and further use this to imply an age and to investigate evolutionary diagnostics, such as, for example the lifetime of circumstellar discs.
 A comprehensive study of the chemical composition of SFRs would remove this degeneracy and place any conclusions on a much firmer footing.

 Having derived ages and distances, these can now be applied in the pre-MS regime and investigate whether agreement can be found between ages in these two distinct mass regimes.
-The derived MS ages, distances, and reddenings are shown in Table 2.2.
+The derived MS ages, distances and reddenings are shown in Table 2.2.

-Table 2.2: The ages, distances, and reddenings derived from the MS populations of the sample of SFRs using the Geneva-Bessell model isochrones.
+Table 2.2: The ages, distances and reddenings derived from the MS populations of the sample of SFRs using the Geneva-Bessell model isochrones.
 The uncertainties in the age and distance were calculated using the τ^2 fitting statistic and represent the 68 % confidence level.
 Notes are as follows.
 (1) Age and distance derived after the application of the revised Q-method to de-redden stars individually.
-The median E(B-V) value is quoted in the last column, with the range of the derived values in parentheses.
-(2) Unable to calculate MS age due to insufficient number of evolved stars.
+The median E(B - V) value is quoted in the last column, with the range of the derived values in parentheses.
+(2) Parameters derived assuming the total-to-selective extinction ratio $R_V = 3.75$ (see Section 2.7.1.1).
+(3) Unable to calculate MS age due to insufficient number of evolved stars.